Research and Directed Studies

 *Due to the pass/no pass structure, as long as students work the requisite number of hours, they will receive passing grades.

 *The course can be repeated for credit an unlimited number of times.
-Only the first 3 hours of credit earned in the course, however, will count toward degree requirements.
-These 3 hours may be earned in a single semester (i.e., 9 hours of work per week) or over multiple semesters.
+Because it is a pass/no pass class, however, it cannot count toward major or minor requirements.
+And only up to 3 total hours can count toward the 120 hours required for graduation as elective hours.
+These 3 hours can be earned in a single semester (9 research hours per week) or over multiple semesters with fewer research hours per week.

 Directed studies give students the chance to design their own classes.
 With the help of their faculty advisors, students can investigate topics of interest that are not covered in regularly scheduled course offerings.
 The directed study format allows students to gain expertise in a specialized subject, design assignments that best fit their learning styles, and work more closely with faculty than in a regular classroom setting.